1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 | December 6, 2019Updated April 1, 2020

 If you work for a living, you know that your wages are taxable, and you're probably aware that some investment income is taxed, too.
 But the IRS doesn't stop there.

 If you've picked up some extra cash through luck, skill or criminal activities, there's a good chance you owe taxes on that money as well.
-To avoid being caught off guard on April 15, take a look at our list of 10 surprising things that are actually taxable.
+To avoid being caught off guard when you file your return, take a look at our list of 11 surprising things that are actually taxable.
 If you collected any of the income or property on the list, make sure you declare it on your next tax return!

 If you receive a scholarship to cover tuition, fees and books, you don't have to pay taxes on the money.
 But if your scholarship also covers room and board, travel and other expenses, that portion of the award is taxable.

 Students who receive financial aid in exchange for work, such as serving as a teaching or research assistant, must also pay tax on that money, even if they use the proceeds to pay tuition.

 What happens in Vegas doesn't necessarily stay in Vegas.
 Gambling income includes (but isn't limited to) winnings from lotteries, horse races, casinos and sports betting (including fantasy sports).
 The payer is required to issue you a Form W2-G (which will also be reported to the IRS) if you win $1,200 or more from bingo or slot machines, $1,500 or more from keno, more than $5,000 from a poker tournament, or $600 or more from other wagers if your take is more than 300 times the amount of your bet.
 But even if you don't receive a W2-G, the IRS expects you to report your gambling proceeds on your tax return.